TSGECO/tsg/README.md

 - Parse and write TSG format files
 - Build and manipulate transcript segment graphs
+- Support for multiple graphs within a single file
 - Analyze paths and connectivity between transcript segments
 - Support for various element types: nodes, edges, groups, and chains
 - Export graphs to DOT format for visualization